Ayush-1-3/Landsurveybot/README.md

 Prerequisites

 Arduino IDE: Download and install from arduino.cc.

 Libraries:

-TinyGPS++: For GPS data parsing.
+*TinyGPS++: For GPS data parsing.
-SD: For SD card operations.
+*SD: For SD card operations.
-SoftwareSerial: For GPS and Bluetooth communication.
+*SoftwareSerial: For GPS and Bluetooth communication.
-LiquidCrystal: For LCD display.
+*LiquidCrystal: For LCD display.
-Install these via the Arduino Library Manager.
+*Install these via the Arduino Library Manager.

 GPSVisualizer Account (optional): For advanced visualization features.

-Hardware Setup

 Install Libraries:

 In the Arduino IDE, go to Sketch > Include Library > Manage Libraries and install:

 TinyGPS++

 SD

 SoftwareSerial

 LiquidCrystal

 Upload the Code:

 Connect the Arduino to your computer via USB.

 Select the correct board and port in the Arduino IDE.

 Upload the sketch to the Arduino.